-- Drivers practicing driving with a tank endorsement can only operate an empty tank vehicle.
-Drivers practicing to obtain a tank endorsement are prohibited from operating any tank vehicle that previously contained hazardous materials that has not been purged of any residue. - It is prohibited to operate a CMV transporting hazardous materials.
+- It is prohibited to operate a CMV with double or triple trailers. - Drivers practicing driving with a tank endorsement can only operate an empty tank vehicle.
+Drivers practicing to obtain a tank endorsement are prohibited from operating any tank vehicle that previously contained hazardous materials that has not been purged of anyresidue. - It is prohibited to operate a CMV transporting hazardous materials.